-- (1) Cash from operations after dividends and including customer contributions.
-This is a non-US GAAP measure. - (2) Includes funds from the Corporation's dividend reinvestment and employee stock purchase and options plans. - (3) Regulated and corporate debt issuances, net of repayments. - (4) Funding plan assumes DRIP participation of ~20% upon 2% discount being reinstated compared to current participation levels of ~5%.
+(1) Cash from operations after dividends and including customer contributions.
+This is a non-US GAAP measure.

+- (2) Includes funds from the Corporation's dividend reinvestment and employee stock purchase and options plans. - (3) Regulated and corporate debt issuances, net of repayments.